Old Ordnance Survey Maps of Shropshire

 • Sheet 43.14b Ironbridge 1901 - published 1991; intro by Barrie Trinder.
 ISBN.978-0-85054-442-8

-Other features include Madeley Union Workhouse, St Luke's church, Benthall Tile Works, The Brockholes, Madeley Wood, Styches Colliery, Holy Trinity church, Coalbrookdale station, tramways, brick works, old limekilns etc. The 1901 map has directory extracts on the reverse; the 1882 map has 1906 railway timetables for the Severn Valley Railway.
+Other features include Madeley Union Workhouse, St Luke's church, Benthall Tile Works, The Brockholes, Madeley Wood, Styches Colliery, Holy Trinity church, Coalbrookdale station, tramways, brick works, old limekilns etc. The 1901 and 1925 maps have directory extracts on the reverse; the 1882 map has 1906 railway timetables for the Severn Valley Railway.

-This map links up with Shropshire Sheet 43.10 Coalbrookdale to the North, 43.11 Madeley Court to the North-East, 43.15 Madeley South to the East and 51.02 Broseley to the South.
+This map links up with Shropshire Sheet 43.10 Coalbrookdale to the North, 43.13 Buildwas Abbey to the West, 43.11 Madeley Court to the North-East, 43.15 Madeley South to the East and 51.02 Broseley to the South.

 • Maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.
 For a full list of maps for England, return to the England page.